Frequently Asked Questions (FAQ)

 Does INEE provide funding?

 INEE is not a funding organization; it does not provide any form of financial disbursement, grants, contributions, scholarships, or travel funds to individuals or organizations.
-We do support our members through information and tools sharing, and we encourage the free use of INEE resources in all education in emergencies work.
+We do support our members through information and tools sharing, and we encourage the free use of INEE materials in all education in emergencies work.

 -